What is a Globalink Research Internship?

 Please allow five days for a response.
 Mitacs advises that you complete your application before the deadline.
 We cannot guarantee that tickets received after September 17, 2015 will be answered before the application deadline.

 I have submitted my application to Globalink Research Internships 2016.
 What happens now?

 Your account will provide you with a current status of your application.

 Due to the high volume of applications, individual requests for status updates will not be answered.
-Shortlisted applicants may be contacted by a professor in November/December for an interview and results will be released in January or February 2015.
-All applicants will be notified about the status of their application by March 2015.
+Mitacs will let all applicants know whether or not they will be moving forward by November 2015.
+Shortlisted applicants may be contacted by a professor in November/December for an interview and results will be released in January or February 2016.
+All remaining applicants will be notified about the status of their application by March 2016.

 I was accepted for a Globalink Research Internship.
 When will I find out the details of my internship?